pytorch/torchtune/docs/source/examples/first_finetune_tutorial.rst

 You can select a new dataset, set hyperparameters, specify metric loggers like `WandB <wandb.ai>`_, and more.

 .. note::
-  TorchTune integrates with `HuggingFace datasets <https://huggingface.co/docs/datasets/en/index>`_ to provide easy access to the best datasets.
-For a list of all currently supported datasets, see `:ref:<datasets>`.
+  For a list of all currently supported datasets, see :ref:`datasets`.

 To modify an existing recipe config, you can use the :code:`tune` CLI to copy it to your local directory.
 Or, you can visit the specific :ref:`recipe page<basic_finetune_llm>` and copy/paste the config from there.